 First, you will need a mailing permit, essentially an allowance to send large amounts of postage from a single facility.
 You can apply for this at your USPS Business Mail Acceptance Unit, which is also where you will be dropping off your bulk mail.
 Finally, you will need to pay the annual mailing fee.

 You then pay for your postage using one of three ways:

 - Precanceled Stamps: stamps that are set aside for presorted First Class and Standard Mail.
 You pay a significantly lower price for them upfront and then pay the difference when/if you use them.

 - Postage Meter/PC Postage: home-printed postage.
-You save time and money if you’re printing your own postage.
+You save time and money if you are printing your own postage.

 - Permit Imprint: this is excellent for high bulk mailings however the items must all be the exact same weight to qualify.
-You’ll also need an “advanced deposit account” from the specific post office you’ll be using.
+You will also need an “advanced deposit account” from the specific post office you will be using.
 You prepay for your postage, use their postage indicia for your permit imprint instead of a printed stamp and they deduct it from your account.

 Do I need to presort bulk mail?

 Lastly, you will need to presort your work.
 This requires going through and making sure all of your mail is presorted by zip code.
 This is the main reason you get cheaper prices.
 You save the post office time which saves you money.

 Many businesses find this is outside the scope of what they are willing to do, but for those that can afford the extra time they can save a significant amount of money on their high volume shipping.
 Learn how ShippingEasy's tools can save you time.